The Godfather Part III: Original film (1990)

 Sofia Coppola's performance in the film was panned by some critics.

 Common criticisms of The Godfather Part III focused on Sofia Coppola's acting, the convoluted plot, and the film's inadequacy as a "stand-alone" story.
-On Rotten Tomatoes, the film holds an approval rating of 66% based on 68 reviews, with an average rating of 6.4/10.
-The site's critical consensus reads: "The final installment of The Godfather saga recalls its predecessors' power when it's strictly business, but underwhelming performances and confused tonality brings less closure to the Corleone story."
+On Rotten Tomatoes, the film holds an approval rating of 67% based on 69 reviews, with an average rating of 6.4/10.
+The site's critical consensus reads: "The final installment of The Godfather saga recalls its predecessors' power when it's strictly business, but underwhelming performances and confused tonality bring less closure to the Corleone story."
 Metacritic assigned the film a weighted average score of 60 out of 100, based on 19 critics, which indicates "mixed or average reviews".
 Opening day audiences polled by CinemaScore gave the film an average grade of "B+" on a scale of A+ to F.

 In his review, Roger Ebert of the Chicago Sun-Times stated that it is "not even possible to understand this film without knowing the first two".
 Nonetheless, Ebert wrote an enthusiastic review, awarding the film three-and-a-half stars out of four.
 He also defended the casting of Sofia Coppola, who he felt was not miscast, stating, "There is no way to predict what kind of performance Francis Ford Coppola might have obtained from Winona Ryder, the experienced and talented young actress, who was originally set to play this role.
 But I think Sofia Coppola brings a quality of her own to Mary Corleone.
 A certain up-front vulnerability and simplicity that I think are appropriate and right for the role."